Secret Santa Online

 How did Secret Santa start in America?

-Now that family members and friends often live far away from each other, the hat process can become tricky.
-So DrawNames offers a free secret santa generator over the internet.
+When family members and friends live far apart, the hat process can become tricky.
+This is why DrawNames offers a free online Secret Santa generator.

-Each group chooses someone from the group to be their Organizer.
-The Organizer enters every member’s name and email address, and sends an email with information regarding the celebration.
-Then DrawNames secretly draws names for everyone and emails them their drawn name.
+Each group chooses one member to become the organizer.
+The organizer enters every member’s name and email address and sends an email with information regarding the celebration.
+Then the Secret Santa generator draws names and sends everyone their drawn name.

-Each member is able to set up their own wish list and ask questions of their drawn person anonymously.
-Unlike other services, DrawNames does not require logins and passwords which are often forgotten or misplaced.
+Each member makes their own wish list and can ask their giftee questions anonymously.
+Unlike other services, DrawNames does not require logins and passwords.
 It’s fast, fun and free!

 Santa Claus, Sinterklaas and the Christmas man

-In the Netherlands the character of Santa Claus is distinct from Sinterklaas, known instead as de Kerstman (trans. the Christmasman).
-Although Sinterklaas is the predominant gift-giver in the Netherlands in December (36% of the population give presents on Sinterklaas day), Christmas is used by another fifth of the Dutch population to give presents (21% give presents at Christmas).
-Some 26% of the Dutch population give presents on both days.
+In the Netherlands the character of Santa Claus is distinct from Sinterklaas, known instead as de Kerstman (the Christmas man).
+Although Sinterklaas is the predominant gift-giver in the Netherlands in December (36% of the population buy each other gifts), 21% of the Dutch population exchange gifts during Christmas and 26% exchange gifts on both days.

 Sinterklaas is traditionally celebrated on the 5th of December, with songs, chocolate letters, pepernoten (ginger nuts), speculaas (spiced biscuits), marzipan and hot chocolate.A gift, a poem and funny gift wrappings

-In the Netherlands the gift is often accompanied by a Sinterklaas rhyme that mocks events in the past year, relating to the person drawn.
-It’s a good opportunity to legitimately ‘nag’ your family, friends or colleagues in a humorous way, possibly highlighting blunders the person has made in the past year.
+In the Netherlands the gift is often accompanied by a Sinterklaas rhyme in which jokes are made about things that happened the past year, relating to the person drawn.
+It’s a good opportunity to legitimately make fun of your family, friends or colleagues in a humorous way.

 The gifts themselves may be just an excuse for the wrapping, which can be quite elaborate.
-In both the Netherlands and America the gift is given anonymously and the drawn person must guess who their giver is.
+The Dutch go all out and use paper mache and colored paper to make creative gift wrappings.
+In both the Netherlands and America, the gift is given anonymously and the drawn person must guess who their giver is.